 Most French herbs are perennials that return yearly and are easy to grow–with several being tender, surviving up to USDA Hardiness Zones 7-10 or 8-10.
 Others are annuals that can be sown each year.

-Thyme (Thymus vulgaris (USDA Hardiness Zones 5-9)) is a common herb across Europe, but French thyme is distinct in that its leaves are narrower, grey-green, and more pungent.
+Thyme (Thymus vulgaris, Zones 5-9) is a common herb across Europe, but French thyme is distinct in that its leaves are narrower, grey-green, and more pungent.
 The low, spreading, shrubby herb is evergreen and requires well-drained soil and a sunny spot.
 Harvest the leafy stems any time of year or dry the leaves for herbal mixes.

-Though commonly associated with Italian and Greek cooking, oregano (Origanum vulgare (USDA Hardiness Zones 4-10)) is also essential to French cuisine.
-It thrives in sun and has rooting stems that spread, so be sure to give it space to grow.
+Though commonly associated with Italian and Greek cooking, oregano (Origanum vulgare, Zones 4-10) is also essential to French cuisine.
+It thrives in the sun and has rooting stems that spread, so be sure to give it space to grow.
 You can also contain it in a pot.
 Dry the leaves in fall for winter cooking.

-The sweet anise-scented leaves of tarragon (Artemisia dracunculus (USDA Hardiness Zones 4-8)) taste of French cooking.
+The sweet anise-scented leaves of tarragon (Artemisia dracunculus, Zones 4-8) taste of French cooking.
 The sun-loving perennial returns year after year with leaves that can be harvested through the growing season.
 Use them to season meats and vegetables.

-The leathery, gray, evergreen leaves of sage are pungent and favored for winter cooking.
-This hardy shrubby perennial bears pretty lavender-blue flowers in summer, which are also edible, and attract bees.
+The leathery, gray, evergreen leaves of sage (Salvia officinalis, Zones 4-8) are pungent and favored for winter cooking.
+This hardy shrubby perennial bears pretty lavender-blue flowers in summer, which are also edible and attract bees.
 Give it plenty of sun and average soil with good drainage.

-Lemony sorrel (Rumex acetosa) leaves are collected in spring as they first emerge and added to fresh salads or soups and stews.
-The perennial becomes ungainly later in the season when it sends up its weedy looking flowers, which are a bit of an eyesore.
+Lemony sorrel (Rumex acetosa, Zones 3-7) leaves are collected in spring as they first emerge and added to fresh salads or soups.
+The perennial becomes ungainly later in the season when it sends up weedy looking flowers, which are a bit of an eyesore.
 Cut them back to keep this sun-lover looking attractive through summer.

-The low, semi-evergreen winter savory forms an aromatic mat of foliage that looks great through much of the season.
-The peppery leaves add flavor to beans, soups, and stews.
+The low, semi-evergreen winter savory (Satureja montana, Zones 6-8) forms an aromatic mat of foliage that looks great through much of the season.
+The peppery leaves add flavor to green beans, soups, and stews.
 In summer, clusters of white or pinkish flowers attract bees.
 It enjoys full sun, fertile soil, and is best planted along the edge of an herbal border.

-Technically an evergreen tree growing to 20-30 feet, bay laurel (Laurus nobilis (USDA Hardiness Zones 8-10)) has herbal leaves used to flavor soups, sauces, and meats.
+Technically an evergreen tree growing to 20-30 feet, bay laurel (Laurus nobilis, Zones 8-10) has herbal leaves used to flavor soups, sauces, and meats.
 In the herb garden, it can be grown in a large pot and brought indoors in winter, if you live in a cold-zone region.
 Give this Mediterranean tree full sun and average soil that drains well.
-Pot-grown specimens thrive in OMRI Listed Black Gold Natural & Organic Potting Mix.
+Pot-grown specimens thrive in OMRI Listed® Black Gold Natural & Organic Potting Mix.

-A relative of oregano, sweet marjoram (Origanum majorana (USDA Hardiness Zones 8-10)) has lemony leaves with a hint of pine.
+A relative of oregano, sweet marjoram (Origanum majorana, Zones 8-10) has lemony leaves with a hint of pine.
 It is an essential ingredient in Bouquet Garni, an herbal mix used to flavor soups.
 Its pale green leaves appear in summer on the bushy plants.
 White clusters of summer flowers attract bees and butterflies.
 Provide it with full sun and soil with good drainage.

-Of all the French lavenders to try, ‘Provence’ (Lavandula x intermedia ‘Provence’ (USDA Hardiness Zones 6-9)) is one of the most fragrant and beautiful varieties.
-It is a vigorous hybrid between English lavender (L. angustifolia) and Portuguese lavender (L. latifolia).
+Of all the French lavenders to try, ‘Provence’ (Lavandula x intermedia ‘Provence’, Zones 6-9) is one of the most fragrant and beautiful varieties.
+It is a vigorous hybrid between English lavender (L. angustifolia, Zones 5-8) and Portuguese lavender (L. latifolia, Zones 7-9).
 The dried leaves and wands of purple flowers are a common ingredient in Herbes de Provence.
 [To learn more about growing lavender, click here.]

-In the South of France, rosemary (Rosmarinus officinalis) is planted in aromatic hedges.
+In the South of France, rosemary (Rosmarinus officinalis, Zones 8-10) is planted in aromatic hedges.
 This sun and drought-loving evergreen has needle-like leaves that are resinous and piney.
-Dry them for winter use or harvest fresh stems year round.
+Dry them for winter use or harvest fresh stems year-round.

 Annual French Herbs

 Though the leaves of chervil (Anthriscus cerefolium) look a lot like parsley, they have a distinctive light licorice flavor.
-They are component of Fines Herbes and are also enjoyed in salads or used to flavor vegetables.
+The herb is an ingredient in Fines Herbes and also enjoyed in salads or used to flavor vegetables.
 Plant this cool-season annual yearly in the spring or fall when it grows best.
 It likes full sun and fertile soil.